lichendust/meander/readme.md

 Highland would then borrow this idea, using curly braces instead.
 Meander has adopted the latter for compatibility, but it still felt important to thank Mountain where they did not.

 [^1]: "Magic comments" are generally to be avoided, but this was intentionally designed to play nicely with other Fountain tools while ensuring the gender table can still travel with the screenplay, instead of being fed in by a separate file.

-[^2]: 'Lossy' here means inline formatting like \*italics\* are removed.
-I've yet to encounter an NLE, production tracker or spreadsheet program that understands Markdown formatters, so Meander prefers to remove them.
-This simplifies the JSON file immensely, as each paragraph is single, clean string and no additional work is required to reassemble them in a target format or program.